marcomaroni-github/twitter-to-bluesky/README.md

 Then you can run the script with `npm start` or `npm run start_log` to write an import.log file.

-**We highly recommend trying to simulate the import first and import a small range of tweets, using the additional parameters documented below.**

 ## License
 "Twitter To Bluesky" is published under the MIT license.

 Copyright 2024 Marco Maroni